coredatascience-fa23/coredatascience-fa23.github.io/midterm.md

 permalink: /midterm/
 ---

-To be released in October (date TBD).
+To be released around November 8th.